embeddedartistry/athena-bootloader/README.md

 ------------
 [Hachi Manzur](hemanzur@gmail.com) (AVRISP mkII programmer, testing)

-Over the time I will add more people that have helped in this list.
+Over the time I will add more people who have helped in this list.
 If you feel that you should be in this list, please contact me via email.